Allegheny-Computer-Science-600610-25-26/site-template/README.md

       600-level course in Computer and Information Science
 - One `changelog` post:
-    - Summarize all work completed leading up to a `1.0` release of your senior comprehensive project that is visible through a website hosted on GitHub pages and a release of your senior thesis in PDF through the `Releases` tab inside of your GitHub repository
+    - Summarize all work completed leading up to a `1.0` release of your senior comprehensive project that is visible through a website hosted on GitHub pages and a release of your senior thesis as a PDF document through the `Releases` tab inside of your GitHub repository

 Your writing assignments for the 610-level course will be released during the upcoming Spring 2026 semester.